 Sources for LTER data:

-The LTER Data Portal offers a coordinated view of LTER data sets and is published by the Environmental Data Initiative (EDI), which also maintains an archive of data from other environmental science research programs.
+The LTER Data Portal offers a coordinated view of LTER data sets and is published by the Environmental Data Initiative (EDI), an environmental data repository that grew out of the information management systems and practices of the LTER Network.
+Many other environmental science research programs — especially those funded through NSF’s Division of Environmental Biology — also contribute data to the EDI repository.

 Many LTER data are also available through disciplinary or regional repositories such as the Biological and Chemical Oceanography Data Management Office (BCO-DMO), the Arctic Data Center, the Dryad Digital Repository, and others.
 The most comprehensive search of public data at this time is available via the DataONE Federation, LTER member node.

 Many LTER sites also have a local data catalog that includes LTER and non-LTER data, presented in a way that is most usable for site-based researchers.
 It may also include data that is not yet publicly available because it hasn’t been cleaned and documented or because manuscripts using the data haven’t yet been submitted to journals.